 Cécile Mouly (France) is a research professor at the Facultad Latinoamericana de Ciencias Sociales (FLACSO) in Ecuador.
 There she coordinates the research group on peace and conflict, and teaches postgraduate courses on peace and conflict studies, and human rights.
 She also conducts research on peacebuilding, civil resistance and the reintegration of former combatants to civilian life.
 She holds a Ph.D. in International Studies from the University of Cambridge and has published several academic works on civil resistance.
 Her main area of expertise in this field is civil resistance in the context of armed conflict, and in December 2017 she co-edited a special issue on this topic in the Journal of Peacebuilding & Development together with Maia Carter Hallward and Juan Masullo.

-Her research has focused on the politics of nonviolent action and pro-democracy social movements.
+Her research has focused on nonviolent activism and social movements in the context of democratization and autocratization, and recently digital repression.
 Her dissertation-turned-book is Humor and Nonviolent Struggle in Serbia (New York: Syracuse University Press, 2015).
-The modified Thai version of her book—published by Matichon Publishing—includes the case of the Thai pro-democracy group "Red Sunday" and Poland’s "Orange Alternative."
-In addition, she has published journal articles in Global Change, Peace & Security, Journal of Peace & Policy, Journal of Resistance Studies, Journal of Asian Security and International Affairs, and Asian Journal of Peace Building, and several book chapters.
+The modified Thai version of this book—published by Matichon Publishing—includes the case of the Thai pro-democracy group ‘Red Sunday’ and Poland’s ‘Orange Alternative.’